nlovell/diy-audio/cables.md

 ## Testimonials and Reviews

-If anyone has given me a response when receiving my cables, I'll do my best to update this section and keep any reviews here.
+If anyone has given me a response when receiving my cables, I'll do my best to update this section and keep any reviews (with sources wherever possible) here.

 <br />